Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 Issues are where everything starts.
 An IRAC can’t sprout (and you get no points) from a seed that’s never planted.

 Identifying the relevant issues is a signal to the grader that you understand what’s being tested.
-Rules and application will naturally cascade down from the issues like a waterfall.
-Yes, you still want the meat of it relatively properly written.
+Rules and applications will naturally cascade down from the issues like a waterfall.
+Yes, you still want the meat of your answer written well.

-Think of it as submitting a resume.
+Think of it as submitting a resume (or texting a girl).
+Hit the main points that the reader will care about.
 You’re but one out of a pile.
 Just a number.
 A hassle to go through.
 Better make the most out of the 10-15 seconds of the recruiter’s attention.

 2) Organize the issues.